razzat008/652ahs/README.md

 # 652ahs

 This is an end-semester project done in 1st year 2nd semester at Kathmandu University.
+It generates hash of input text or file with SHA-256 and MD5 algorithms.

-# Building
+# Setting up

 ## Prerequisites